 In the industry, bed pillow measurements are made "on the flat", meaning the size you see stated on a pillow is BEFORE it is filled.
 Once filled, the sides of any stuffed item will effectively pull in making it appear smaller from a side or top view.
 For example, the same pillow shell if stuffed with little fill will measure bigger than one stuffed extra full.
 Given this high post-stuffed variability, flat perimeter measurements are the only way the industry can standardize pillows.

 Most of us aren't aware that this is also happening with our standard/full, queen and king size pillows since years of familiarity with their relative size have made taking an actual measurement irrelevant.
-Usually this perimeter "discrepancy" is only noticed with smaller, unfamiliar sized pillows when ordering online straight from the numbers: one reads the dimensions, perhaps takes a ruler to gauge what that size may look like in real life, not knowing that it's a flat measurement only they read.
+Usually this perimeter "discrepancy" is only noticed with smaller, unfamiliar sized pillows when ordering online straight from the numbers: one reads the dimensions, perhaps takes a ruler to gauge what that size may look like in real life, not knowing that it's a flat measurement they read.
 Any smaller or odd sized pillows bought in a store aren't subjected to this either because there most people simply look at the pillow to see if will fit their needs, not bothering to look at the numbers.

-So what does one do when ordering a smaller pillow online sight unseen?
-Unfortunately there is no definitive answer for that as once again, every pillow will be stuffed differently and with a different fill.
+So, what does one do when ordering a smaller pillow online sight unseen?
+Unfortunately, there is no definitive answer for that as once again, every pillow will be stuffed differently and with a different fill.

 BUT we can most certainly help you with our pillows!
 A good rule of thumb for A Little Pillow Company's smaller pillows is to take the flat measurement stated and visually reduce it by approximately the following amounts for a closer 3-D/top-down appearance: